How to Plan an Awesome Trip in 16 Easy Steps

 Do you need to book a rental car?
 Train tickets?
 Ferries?
 This is the time to do all of that, now that your plans are coming along.

-For rental cars, I personally don't have a preferred rental company; I often go by whatever is affordable and offering the kind of vehicle that I need.
+For rental cars, I personally don't have a preferred rental company; I often go by whatever is affordable and offering the kind of vehicle that I need (outside of the US, manual cars are more common that automatic ones, but I don't recommend renting a manual unless you're already comfortable driving one).

 In North America, I usually compare rental options using Discover Cars.
 In Europe, I tend to search for and book my car rentals through Auto Europe.